shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-6.md

 ---
 title : Yield Analytics 7.6
-description : For clients with Duration Based Metrics for video, we have introduced two new metrics to enable you to see earnings metrics at the proper duration. ms.date : 10/28/2023 ms.custom : yield-analytics-ui
+description : For clients with Duration Based Metrics for video, two new metrics to enable you to see earnings metrics at the proper duration have been introduced. ms.date : 10/28/2023 ms.custom : yield-analytics-ui
 ---